 The following table and graph describe the irradiance of the site compared to the Helioscope P50 prediction.
 Harmattan notes that the irradiance measurement is based on the installed pyranometer.
-The site has been measuring irradiance since April 2022 to the present, and no irradiance data is available prior April 2022.
-We note that some of the irradiation data were not fully captured in the month of March and April 2022.

-Harmattan has noted the following after reviewing the daily irradiation SCADA data:

-The irradiance data was not available for 4 days in April 2022;

-The irradiance data was available for the full month of May 2022;

-The irradiance data was available for the full month of June 2022;

-The irradiance data was not available for 1 days in of July 2022;

-The irradiance data was available for the full month of August 2022

-Harmattan has adjusted the Irradiance forecast based on the number of data unavailability days (See Equation 2).
+Harmattan has adjusted the irradiance forecast based on the number of data unavailability days (See Equation 2).
 We have only adjusted April 2022 and July 2022 dataset, but no adjustments were required for the other datasets.
-The irradiation is 488 kWh/m2 since April 2022 with a variance of 5.86 % above the forecast.
-The irradiance data is not representative of the irradiance of the site since no data was available prior April 2022.
+The irradiation is 488 kWh/m2 since April 2022 with a variance of 5.69 % above the forecast.
+The irradiance data is not fully representative of the irradiance of the site since no data was available prior April 2022.